willserene/SQL_ETL/README.md

 If data was publicly available, how would you obtain it?

-*  The project connects to Kaggle via API token using Python.
-It downloads-and-unzips all files from the NHL Hockey source, which includes 13 CSVs and an ERD.
+*  Connects to Kaggle via API token using Python.
+It extracts-and-unzips all files from the NHL Hockey source, which includes 13 CSVs.
-*  Using pandas, the CSVs are loaded to dataframes.
-These dataframes are prepared/transformed for their final migration to a PostgreSQL database.
+*  Using pandas, CSVs are loaded to dataframes then prepared/transformed for their final migration to a PostgreSQL database.
-*  We SQL and pgAdmin to create the database schema.
-This establishes the mini-warehouse for all hockey data from which analysis can be performed.
+*  PostgreSQL and pgAdmin were used to establish a mini-warehouse for all hockey data for analysis.
-*  The Jupyter Notebook uses pands to_sql(), as well as a custom function using execute_values() from psycopg2, to load the transformed dataframes to the appropriate PostgresSQL database tables.
+*  The Jupyter Notebook uses pandas to_sql(), as well as a custom function using execute_values() from psycopg2, to load the transformed data to the appropriate database tables.
 *  Queries analyzing the data have been written in SQL.

-Each dataframe load to SQL prints an execution time (modular) and a total process run time.
+Each dataframe load-to-PostgreSQL prints an execution time (modular), and the notebook also tracks the total process run time.

 <!-- BUILT WITH -->